 Additionally, the practitioner may use the following procedures if the practitioner maintains the necessary records of ten or more clients:

-Prepare a CD with the following information in an Excel spreadsheet:
+Prepare electronic media with the following information in an Excel spreadsheet:

 - In column A list their client's TINs